eclipse-tractusx/tutorial-resources/mxd/docs/File Transfer S3 to Azure.md

   }
 }
 ```
 > Please note, `state` should be `COMPLETED`.
-If it is `TERMINATED`, it means, transfer has been failed.
+If it is `TERMINATED`, it means, transfer has failed.
 Please check logs for more details.

-Once transfer state is complete, asset file should be available in `bob-container`.
+Once transfer has completed, the asset file should be available in `bob-container`.